Ken Burns: Awards and honors

 In 2013, Burns received the John Steinbeck Award, an award presented annually by Steinbeck's eldest son, Thomas, in collaboration with the John Steinbeck Family Foundation, San Jose State University, and the Martha Heasley Cox Center for Steinbeck Studies.

 In May 2015, Burns gave the commencement address at Washington University in St. Louis and received an honorary doctorate of humanities.

 Burns was the Grand Marshal for the 2016 Pasadena Tournament of Roses' Rose Parade on New Year's Day in Pasadena, California.
 The National Endowment for the Humanities selected Burns to deliver the 2016 Jefferson Lecture, the U.S. federal government's highest honor for achievement in the humanities, on the topic of race in America.
 He was the 2017 recipient of The Nichols-Chancellor's Medal at Vanderbilt University.

 In 2019, he received an honorary degree from Brown University.

 In 2022 he served as the commencement speaker at the University of Pennsylvania and received an Honorary Doctor of Arts.

 In 2025, he received the Critics Choice Documentary Awards IMPACT Award.
 The prestigious award recognizes documentarians whose work has "illuminated our shared story, made complex issues accessible to broad audiences, and sparked meaningful dialogue that inspires reflection and action.
 Ken Burns exemplifies this impact through a career that has brought the American experience vividly to life and deepened the nation’s understanding of itself."
 It was presented at the 10th Annual Critics Choice Documentary Awards on November 9 at the Edison Ballroom, New York City.

+That same year, Brooklyn Bridge was inducted into the National Film Registry.

+On January 28, 2026, the National Society of the Sons of the American Revolution presented Burns with the SAR Gold Good Citizenship Award following the Angel Night Dinner at Rancho Mirage Writers Festival.

+In 2026, he received an honorary degree from the College of William and Mary as the university celebrated the 333rd anniversary of its 1693 royal charter.